A-Alexander-code/IA-Projects/21- Convolutional Autoencoder for X-Ray Plate Reconstruction/README.md

 ### Model Architecture Diagrams

-- **Model Summary**: Diagrams of the VCAE architecture, including the encoder and decoder networks, showing layer configurations and data flow.
+- **Model Summary**: Diagrams of the CAE architecture, including the encoder and decoder networks, showing layer configurations and data flow.

 ## Usage